pedrohenriquecordeiro/breweries-case/readme.md

 - **Data Quality Tests (`src/tests/`)**
   Containerized Spark jobs using PyDeequ to validate the integrity, completeness and correctness of curated data (silver layer).

+- **Notebooks (`src/notebooks/`)**
+  Jupyter notebooks for interactive data exploration and analytics using the processed data.

 - **Infrastructure (`infra/`)**
   Infrastructure-as-code for provisioning GCP resources (Terraform), Kubernetes manifests and Helm charts for deploying Airflow and the Spark Operator.

-- **Notebooks (`notebooks/`)**
-  Jupyter notebooks for data exploration and analytics using the processed data.
-Users can visualize and analyze brewery data interactively.

-- **Setup Scripts (`setup/`)**
-  Shell scripts for environment setup on macOS and Ubuntu.

 - **Documentation (`docs/`)**
-  Detailed architecture, setup and usage guides.
+  Comprehensive architecture, setup and usage guides.

 ## Key Libraries and Tools